ThilakReddyy/JNTUHRESULTS-SERVICE/README.md

 ## HOW IT WORKS

-* Jntuh website doesn't have any api and it does not authenticate when a request is made it just sends back the response of that request
+* The JNTUH website does not have an API, and it does not authenticate requests.
+Instead, it sends back the response of each request made
-* I made a request and i got a response and using beautiful soup i have parse the html and i got my results
+* I made a request and received a response.
+Using Beautiful Soup, I parsed the HTML and obtained the results.

 ## API
 * https://jntuhresults.up.railway.app/api/single?htno={Roll_NO}